sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 ensure medical device safety and effectiveness has become more important.

 In addition, cybersecurity threats to the healthcare sector have become more frequent and more severe, carrying increased potential for clinical impact.
-Cybersecurity incidents have rendered medical devices and hospital networks inoperable, disrupting the delivery of patient care across healthcare facilities in the U.S. and globally.
-Such cyber attacks and exploits may lead to patient harm as a result of clinical hazards, such as delay in diagnoses and/or treatment.
+Cyber incidents have rendered medical devices and hospital networks inoperable, disrupting the delivery of patient care across healthcare facilities in the U.S. and globally.
+Such cyber incidents and exploits may lead to patient harm as a result of clinical hazards, such as delay in diagnoses and/or treatment.

 Increased connectivity has resulted in individual devices operating as single elements of larger medical device systems.
 These systems can include healthcare facility networks, other devices,